Learn with us

 We believe that young people can play a big role in building an inclusive society.
 Our education programmes encourage secondary or high school students to consider the wider issues facing the communities they live amongst.

-Young Advocates Programme: Supporting Refugees & Other Forced Migrants
+Supporting Refugees & Other Forced Migrants

-Our YAP is based on our clinical legal education programmes.
+Our YASC is based on our clinical legal education programmes.
 Through the intensive traineeship, Young Advocates gain practical experience in all areas of our work, from the provision of legal, counselling and social welfare support to refugees to community empowerment initiatives.
 They have the opportunity to provide support on real asylum cases, including sitting in on interviews and conducting research to help our lawyers in preparing legal submissions.

 Each Young Advocate is guided to design and develop their own personal interest project, which we encourage to be implemented in real life after completion of the programme.
 Past projects have included setting up groups to help source free eye care for refugees and coordinating basketball teams among refugee children.